Meet the man showcasing sand sculptures in his front yard | CBC News

 Maria Saracino, president of the National Capital Network of Sculptors, said gone are the days of being sought out by art curators and having your work displayed in an art gallery.

-"To be mildly successful in this business, you have to spend almost as much time on your computer promoting and marketing yourself as you are in your studio actually doing work.
-And this is where a lot of artists have a hard time," Saracino said.
+"To be mildly successful in this business, you have to spend almost as much time on your computer promoting and marketing yourself as you are in your studio actually doing work," Saracino said.

 Cook said he realizes that, but for him, it's passion over profits, insisting that visual arts will remain as his "only hustle".